Ruchismita12/Ruchismita-Pal_21BPS1152/README.md

     The server will start on http://localhost:8080.
-Ensure the server is running before accessing the game in the browser.
+We have to ensure the server is running before accessing the game in the browser.

 Client Setup and Run Instructions